jayinai/nail-machine-learning/concepts.md

 ### <ins> Standardization vs. Normalization?

+Both are scaling techiques.

+Normalization or min-max scaling is calculate as

+`X_new = (X - X_min)/(X_max - X_min)`

+Standardization or z-score normalization is calculate as

+`X_new = (X - mean)/Std`

+Normalization scales the range to [0, 1] or sometimes [-1, 1], while standardization is not bounded to a certain range.
+As normalization usually deals with min and max values, it can be affected by outliers easily.

+If we don't know the distribution of the data, normalization can often be useful.
+On the other hand, if we know the the distribution to be normal already, then standardization can be useful.
+In practice, it's hard to say which outperform the other so experiment is the key.

-One major difference is that **standardization is column-wise** operation while **normalization is row-wise operation**, where each row is one data point and each column represents one feature.
+Also, some regard  standardization to be an column-wise operation while normalization as row-wise operation, where each row is one data point and each column represents one feature.

-For standardization we remove the mean value of each feature, then scale it by dividing non-constant features by their standard deviation.
-For normalization we scale each individual sample to have unit norm.
-Normalization process can be useful if you plan to use a quadratic form such as the dot-product to quantify the similarity of any pair of samples

 ### <ins> Mutal Information vs. Correlation Coefficient?